-Title: Superintendent of Mount Moriah Cemetery; farmer, real estate developer
+Title: Manager of Mount Moriah Cemetery; farmer, real estate developer

 Birthdate: January 13, 1905